darribas/gds16/content/lectures/lecture_08.md

 </center>

 <div class="fragment">
-Points usually represent events that affect to only **part** of the population and hence are best considered as **rates** (see Lecture 4)
+Points usually represent events that affect only **part** of the population and hence are best considered as **rates** (see Lecture 4)
 </div>